jackie-kinsler/energy_analysis/README.md

 ## Definitions from Hourly Electric Grid Monitor (EIA-930 data)
 "Form EIA-930 data collection provides a centralized and comprehensive source for hourly operating data about the high-voltage bulk electric power grid in the Lower 48 states."
-You can read more Form DIA-930 data collecton [here](https://www.eia.gov/electricity/gridmonitor/about).
+You can read more Form DIA-930 data collection [here](https://www.eia.gov/electricity/gridmonitor/about).

 "Balancing Authorities (BAs)... are mainly responsible for balancing electricity supply, demand, and interchange on their electric systems in real time."